arooj-ilyas/100-days-of-code/log.md

 # 100 Days Of Code - Log

+For the next 16 weeks I will be taking a course with the School of Code 5 days a week to become a full-stack software developer.
+In this log I am going to track concepts I will be learning, as well as writing down workshops I will be partaking in and code snippets/links to show my days work!

 ### Day 1: September 26, 2022

 **Today's Progress**: Computational Thinking and Pair Programming